t3easy/docker-typo3/README.md

 ### FRONTEND_NETWORK
 The name of the docker network that Traefik can use to connect to the web service.

-### DOCKER_CACHE_CONFIG
-Should be `:cached` for development on Mac, should be blank for development on Linux and production.

 ### RESTART
 Define the restart policy for all services.
 Should be `always` for production and `no` for development.